segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 To activate your Linked Audience, first [add an action destination](/connections/destinations/actions/) in Connections.

-From Add destination, select your destination and click **Next**.

 ### Step 2b: Add an event

-After adding a  destination to your audience, configure the data you would like to send to the destination.
+After adding a  destination to your audience, configure the data you want to send to the destination.
 First, select a type of event you want to send to the destination.
 Events update destinations about changes to your entity or audiences and contain data that can be used in the downstream destination.

 You can send events:
 - When an entity on a profile changes: